 Using the Sink Paint

 The directions say to use this sink paint in a well-ventilated area and I cannot stress that enough.
 Also, make sure to have a mask and eye protection for this one.
-Admittedly, I sometimes get lazy when it comes to the personal protective wear with DIY projects, but DO NOT SKIP IT ON THIS PROJECT.
+Admittedly, I sometimes get lazy when it comes to personal protective wear with DIY projects, but DO NOT SKIP IT ON THIS PROJECT.
 The fumes are horrendous.
 And that’s an understatement.
 Splurge on the better quality respirator mask for this one!

 You use this paint just like any other spray paint.
 Shake it well, hold the can 10-16″ away from the sink and spray in a steady back and forth motion.
 Apply 2-3 light coats letting each one dry in between for 15 minutes.

 The sink paint takes 15 minutes to dry to the touch but will take 3 days to fully cure.
 Before you begin, be prepared to be without a sink for a time.

 Though the fumes were so bad, I thought they might actually kill me I am really happy with how this turned out!
 The color is a perfect, pure white.
 The only thing that I was not fully happy with is that the sink surface isn’t perfectly smooth like it was prior to painting.
-It has slight texture similar to that of a bathtub surround.
+It has a slight texture similar to that of a bathtub surround.
 Inside my sink came out even more textured, I believe because it was harder to spray evenly inside the bowl.
 That makes it a bit more difficult to clean now.

 While I was using this paint I vowed to never use it again due to the fumes.
 However, after seeing the results, I keep looking at my off-white downstairs sink and thinking maybe I will.

 On a side note, I changed out the towel holder in here also since I shared it a few weeks ago.

 The towel holder is actually a coat hook but I love the way it looks in here.
 The antique brass finish matches the other metals in the bathroom.